sumanbisunkhe/CSIT-5th-semester/README.md

 1. **Explore Labs**
-   Navigate to any subject folder and follow the individual README for codes.
+   Navigate to any subject folder and explore the given code.

 2. **Run Code**
    Run the code on any C++ compiler.